padmaksha18/ARM3Dnet/README.md

-# Steps to run spatio-temporal-covid-forecasting_2021 repo:
+# Steps to run the repo:

 1. Run datapreprocess_time_series.py to preprocess the NYT covid data.